 “…that bitch?”

 Niko needs to exchange some American dollars for Serbian dinar.
 On Paul’s advice, he goes to a parking lot where a man sits in his car.
-Since Palic is a town, many illegal vendors are available to quickly exchange Serbia dinar for Hungarian forints or other foreign currency.
+Since Palic is a town on the Hungarian border, many illegal vendors are available to quickly exchange Serbian dinar for Hungarian forints or other foreign currency.
 After we get the money, we hail a taxi to Ljutovo for the Mlada Rakija Festival.
 The taxi is only 15 Euros for everyone.

 Old Cold Konak, Young Hot Rakija

-Once we enter the konak, Paul is already receiving greetings from people who haven’t seen him in town in years.
+Once we enter the konak, Paul begins to receive greetings from people who haven’t seen him in town in years.
 Niko and I get used to this happening every few minutes.
 Paul is social and has no problem chatting away, but, as always, “don’t mention Burnabic.”

 Our first taste of the local young rakija is a shot of quince, called “dunja” in Serbian language.
-Although rakija is Serbia’s national drink, in Vojvodina they prefer rakija made from sweet quince over the strong plum more typical to the country.
-We drink it at a stand where they are offering snacks to help us consume the alcohol.
-We have toast covered in fat and spicy red paprika.
-Paprika is a staple of Hungarian cuisine, so we encounter it on everything in this region which borders Hungary.
+The typical rakija in Serbia is made from plums, but in Vojvodina they prefer rakija made from sweet quince.
+We drink it at a stand where they offer snacks to help us consume the alcohol.
+We have toast covered in fat and spicy red paprika powder.
+Paprika is a staple of Hungarian cuisine, so we encounter it on everything in this region which has a large ethnic Hungarian population.

 Rakija is not the only libation here.
-Stands offer flavored homemade liquors, regional wine, and – yes – craft beer.
-We all want beer, but first, we try homemade Serbian versions of Bailey’s, Kahlua, and Campari.
-The single craft beer stand, Beercuz, is from Novi Sad Their beers and rakijas are good.
+Other stands offer flavored homemade liquors, regional wine, and – yes – craft beer.
+We all want beer, but first, we try homemade Serbian copies of Bailey’s, Kahlua, and Campari.
+The single craft beer stand, Beercuz, is from Novi Sad.
+Their beers and rakijas are good.

 We eat lunch, or rather, we snack constantly.
 First, one farmer offers us long cuts of ham from a cured pork leg he has displayed on his stand.
 It’s rich, salty, and filling.
 Later, we have sandwiches filled with fermented vegetables, like coleslaw, and “svarci,” which is similar to Mexican chicarrones.
 Finally, we fill up on langos, a Hungarian specialty of fried dough with cream on top.